cap-js/docs/java/consumption-api.md

 }
 ```
 ::: tip
-For the injection of specific service interfaces the annotation `@Qualifier` is not required.
+For the injection of specific service interfaces the annotation `@Qualifier` is usually not required.
 :::

 ## Services Accepting CQN Queries { #cdsservices}